jarusll/the-logs/index.md

 Somehow chrome seems to freeze exwm.
 I am switching to firefox permanently.

+Me and Akshit played some Rocket League.
+Rumble & Hockey modes are cool.

 I remapped application launcher on Super+Space and this is wayyyyyyyyy better.
+I read some of `Docker cookbook` today.
+I'll be tinkering with docker playground tomorrow.

+Good day, Night friend

 # 2022-04-08